-- Make sure that about one third of the bulb is above the soil level. - Use fresh potting soil. - Remove the faded flowers promptly then remaining flowers will bloom longer and the bulbs will not invest any energy into the production of seeds. - Amaryllis will grow towards the direction of the light, carefully turn the pot regularly. - Once the blooms unfurl move the container to an area away from direct sunlight and heat sources to extend the flowering.
+- Make sure about one third of the bulb is above the soil level. - Use fresh potting soil. - Remove faded flowers promptly so remaining flowers will bloom longer and the bulbs will not invest any energy into the production of seeds. - Amaryllis will grow towards the direction of the light.
+Make sure to carefully turn the pot regularly. - Once the blooms unfurl, move the container to an area away from direct sunlight and heat sources to extend the flowering period.